LETTER TO EDITOR

 How to cite this article:

 Gupta R, Agarwal US, Meena RS.
 A double blind placebo controlled trial to compare the effect of oral isotretinoin and tretinoin (0.05%) cream combination with tretinoin (0.05%) cream alone for treatment of cutaneous warts.
-Indian Journal of Clinical Dermatology.
-2018;1: 19-22.
+JDA Indian Journal of Clinical Dermatology.
+2018;1:19-22.

 Warts or verrucae are benign proliferations of the skin and mucosa caused by infection with human papilloma viruses (HPVs).
 Various treatment modalities are available which are classified into destructive, virucidal, antimitotic and immunotherapy.
 Treatment is exhaustive both for clinician and patient due to high recurrence rate and unwanted adverse effects associated with treatment.
 Problem is further increased when there is large number of warts, i.e. 15-20 or more.
 Use of destructive methods is difficult in such cases as multiple sittings are required along with risk of scarring and post inflammatory hypo or hyper pigmentation.
 Therefore, destructive methods are unsuitable for cosmetically important sites such as face where these side effects are undesirable.
 Thus, there is always a need for effective medical treatment of warts to overcome these disadvantages.